Goldmensch/pymarkdown-javadoc-references/README.md

           - alias: 'jdk8'
             url: 'https://docs.oracle.com/javase/8/docs/api/'
 ```

+> [!TIP]
+> You can also provide "urls" to local, file based javadoc sites.
+Just add the path to your config like `my_project/javdocs`.
+> It will be resolved relative to your execution location. (for example where you execute the "mkdocs build" cmd).
+> Please note that this should be only used locally to write documentation for new features.
+The resolved html links will link to
+> a file not some uploaded javadoc site!

 ## Usage
 Referencing java methods, classes or fields is similar to how it is done in normal (markdown) javadoc comments,